The Naked Island: Production

+Music

+The film's score was written by Hikaru Hayashi and largely consists of variations on a single theme.

+Due to the success of the film in France, the main theme was the basis of the song L'Île Nue, written by Eddy Marnay and first interpreted by Jacqueline Danno.
+An extended play of highlights from the score was also released in France.

 Reception

-In 1961, the film won the Grand Prix (in a tie with Grigori Chukhrai's Chistoye nebo) at the 2nd Moscow International Film Festival, at which Luchino Visconti (whose La Terra Trema is an inspiration) was a jury member.
+In 1961, the film won the Grand Prix (in a tie with Grigori Chukhrai's Clear Skies) at the 2nd Moscow International Film Festival, at which Luchino Visconti (whose La Terra Trema is an inspiration) was a jury member.

 In 1963, the film was nominated for "Best Film from any Source" at the 16th British Academy Film Awards.

+Director Nagisa Oshima once critically referred to the film as "the image foreign people hold of the Japanese", but later included it in his documentary 100 Years of Japanese Cinema.

+Legacy

+The Naked Island was screened at a 2012 retrospective on Shindō and Kōzaburō Yoshimura in London, organised by the British Film Institute and the Japan Foundation.